cowprotocol/docs/docs/cow-amm/tutorials/cow-amm-for-solvers.md

 ---
-sidebar_position: 6
+sidebar_position: 3
 ---

-# CoW AMM Liquidity
+# CoW AMM Liquidity for Solvers

 ## I'm a solver.
 How do I use CoW AMM liquidity?